mzcpp/VoxTerGen/README.md

 <img src="img/voxtergen_logo@4x.png"/>

-VoxTerGen is a custom voxel engine for terrain and cave generation.
+VoxTerGen is a custom voxel engine for procedural terrain and cave generation.